skip to content

 We are looking for an enthusiastic science communicator to support creating new scientific media content to inform and inspire public audiences about climate science and the role of software engineering, computer science, artificial intelligence, and data science within climate science.

-Some examples of what you will be working on include the institute website and blogs, social media and YouTube channel, with the possibility of even starting a podcast.
-You will also assist with the annual Summer School that the institute will be hosting for PhD students and post-doctoral researchers in July 2024.
+Some examples of what you will be working on include the institute website and blogs, social media and YouTube channel, with the possibility of starting new initiatives.
+You will also assist with the annual Summer School that the institute will be hosting for PhD students and post-doctoral researchers in July 2025.

 Work Environment